CVRL/Forensic-Iris-Image-Synthesis/README.md

 - **Synthesis Image Generation:**
   - Code: stylegan2-ada-pytorch-code/generate.py
   - *Note: If you want to adjust the noise intensity while generating synthesis images, you can change it by modifying line number 122.*

+## To Run
+1.)
+Run the following script to prepare the training dataset and train the model:

+``
+./train.sh
+``

+2.)
+Run the following script to generate synthesis images with different noise intensities:

+``
+./generate.sh
+``

+*Note: Make sure you have provided all the valid paths in the script.*

 ### Citation
 Please cite our paper if you use any part of our code or data.